jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 ## Running the Preprocessor Manually

+Finally, let's discuss how to run the preprocessor manually as we hinted to earlier.

-Running the preprocessor by itself is fairly straightforward.
+Running the preprocessor by itself is quite straightforward.
 With GCC it can be done with the following command, which stops compilation after the preprocessor
 phase: